 If gonorrhea is allowed to develop untreated, it may lead to serious consequences for both women and men.
-It usually have different outcomes for each sex, but nevertheless gonorrhea complications can be very dangerous, especially if the bacteria enter the bloodstream.
+It usually has different outcomes for each sex, but nevertheless gonorrhea complications can be very dangerous, especially if the bacteria enter the bloodstream.
 After that, bacteria may easily spread to other sites in the body.
 Fortunately, this is uncommon, but if untreated, gonococcal infection increases the risk significantly.

 Problems with joints – if bacteria enter the bloodstream through the joints, it may cause inflammation of the affected areas.
 If this happens, it can lead to permanent complications, such as chronic gout.
 Fortunately, this is a very rare complication.

-HIV – though there is not enough scientific proof, but gonococcal infection may actually increase the risk of getting HIV.
+HIV – though there is not enough scientific proof, gonococcal infection may actually increase the risk of getting HIV.

 Heart problems – heart valves may also be affected in the same way as the joints.
-This can lead to a serious condition, if the heart valves become weakened.
+This can lead to a serious condition if the heart valves become weakened.

-Eye infections – newborn babies are especially prone to eye infection if the mother has gonorrhea infection.
+Eye infections – newborn babies are especially prone to eye infection if the mother has a gonorrhea infection.
 Eye infection can cause permanent blindness, if not treated quickly.

 Gonorrhea Complications for Women

-When gonococcal infection spreads toward the reproductive tract and is allowed to develop untreated, it can lead to serious consequences in women:
+When the gonococcal infection spreads toward the reproductive tract and is allowed to develop untreated, it can lead to serious consequences in women:

 - Pelvic inflammation – this is a serious complication that can lead to even more problems later on.
-It is estimated that 10-20% of all women who get gonorrhea infection, eventually develop pelvic inflammatory disease.
+It is estimated that 10-20% of all women who get gonorrhea infection, eventually develop the pelvic inflammatory disease.
 This disease causes scarring of the fallopian tube and may lead to ectopic pregnancy in the future.
 Usually this complication requires treatment at the hospital, yet chances of infertility are still great.
-This can be a huge blow to young women who have not yet started their family.
+This can be a huge blow to young women who have not yet started their families.